corda/corda-docs-portal/content/en/tools/archiving-service/archiving-apis.md

 If the list is empty or not configured, all transactions are archivable (default behavior).

-The filter is evaluated live at walkback time rather than at discovery time, so a configuration change takes effect immediately for any transaction still awaiting walkback — no reset or reprocessing of already-tracked transactions is required.
+The filter is evaluated live at walkback time rather than at discovery time.
+Note that, like any Archive Service CorDapp configuration change, the node must be restarted before a change to this list is picked up at all — but once picked up, it takes effect immediately for any transaction still awaiting walkback, with no reset or reprocessing of already-tracked transactions required.

 ## Flows